JakeSteam/blog-programming/_posts/2017-01-06-android-asynchronous-map-generator.md

 ## The Solution

-We’re going to display an updating popup on screen, whilst the generation happens in the background using an `AsyncTask` .
+We're going to display an updating popup on screen, whilst the generation happens in the background using an `AsyncTask` .
 Generation will occur by cycling through every x and y position, generating a list of all possible tiles, then randomly selecting one.
-If a “dead end” is reached (e.g. a non-existent tile configuration is requested), limited backtracking will occur.
+If a "dead end" is reached (e.g. a non-existent tile configuration is requested), limited backtracking will occur.

 ### Updating Dialog

-First of all, a “currently generating” popup is displayed on screen, which calls the Puzzle Generator and handles displaying progress.
+First of all, a "currently generating" popup is displayed on screen, which calls the Puzzle Generator and handles displaying progress.

-Note the “execute” method called immediately after creation, this is what actually triggers the `AsyncTask` to start.
+Note the "execute" method called immediately after creation, this is what actually triggers the `AsyncTask` to start.

 ```
 private static void puzzleLoadingProgress(final Activity activity, int xValue, int yValue, int environmentId, boolean blankPuzzle, boolean shuffleAndPlay) {